-“Alright, kiddies,” Diego drawled as his gaze moved from Adam’s pale, anxious face, to Beck’s excited smile, to Wylie’s defensive glare.
+“Alright, kiddies,” Diego drawled.
+His gaze moved from Adam’s pale, anxious face, to Beck’s excited smile, to Wylie’s defensive glare.
 “Remember, the owner flew south to some fucking island, and we’re the professionals called in to check on a busted pipe.
 Easy.”

 Wylie pursed his lips.
 They didn’t have a toolbox or even a sign on the side of the rusted out van painted in matte black finish.
-Anyone who saw them would see three wannabe thug teenagers and a career criminal, not fucking plumbers.
+They looked like three wannabe thug teenagers and a career criminal, not plumbers.

-Diego didn’t look particularly concerned about the logistics of his plan as he jabbed his thumb at Beck.
+Diego didn’t seem concerned about the logistics of his plan as he pointed his finger at Beck.
 “B, you’re on lookout.
-I want you at the door with your ear on the scanner for signs of cops.
+I want you at the door with your ear on the scanner for signs of the cops.
 No matter what we’re lugging, you don’t leave that post until it’s time to go.
 As for you, you stupid shit.”
 He grabbed Adam roughly by the head and shoved him toward the door.
 “Get your scrawny ass out.
 We need someone to tag the stuff worth grabbing.
 Don’t fuck it up.”

-Adam scrambled to keep his computer from falling while avoiding Diego’s touch.
+Adam scrambled to keep his computer from falling while wrenching from Diego’s touch.
 He didn’t dare look up as he shouldered the door open and slid down the seat until his sneakers reached the pavement.

 Diego’s dark eyes burned with hostility when he turned to Wylie, who hadn’t moved yet.
 “Freakshow, you’re with me.
 Alright, you stupid fucks, let’s rob this shit.”

-Wylie braced himself as he started walking toward the front of the van where the others were milling.
+Wylie braced himself as he headed to the front of the van where the others had gathered.
 This was money, real money.
 A future.
 He was an eighteen year old freak who was never going to have a shot at a job with his fucked up arms.
-He needed to get this initiation right and prove to Roth he was useful, even if it meant stealing and thugging for a living.
+He needed to get this initiation right and prove to Roth he was useful, even if it meant stealing and thuggin for a living.

 Shit, he had to be good for something.

 “How’s it look?”
-Beck asked as he came up next to him.
+Beck asked as he came up beside him.

 “It’s all quiet.”
-His gaze drifted to Beck and the flush to his cheeks.
-Wylie gripped his shoulder and leaned down to whisper.
+Wylie’s gaze drifted to his boyfriend and the excited flush to his cheeks.
+He gripped Beck’s shoulder and leaned down to whisper.
 “Don’t forget what I said.
 If things go wrong, you run.”

 Beck’s smile was guarded when he pulled away.
 Wylie could tell from the sparkle in his eyes he was loving every moment of the heist so far.
-Beck wasn’t fearless but he got off on adrenaline, and it made him reckless.
-Wylie had his own ass to worry about, and he took a slow breath as he eyed the door he was there to break through.
-Diego was done ordering Adam around and was waiting impatiently for things to start.
+Beck wasn’t fearless, but he got off on adrenaline, and it made him reckless.
+Wylie had his own ass to worry about though, and he took a slow breath as he eyed the door he was there to break through.

 “You can do this, yeah?”
-Beck took his black sweatshirt when Wylie shrugged out of it.
+Beck took Wylie’s black sweatshirt when he shrugged out of it.
 “I mean, it’s just a door.
 You can cut that.”

 Wylie smiled grimly.
 “Yeah.
 Easy.”
 Out of all the uncertainties the night presented, his abilities didn’t factor in.